-Appointed to his role by Commissioner Allan H. (Bud) Selig on February 26, 2011, Torre is the Office of the Commissioner's primary liaison to the general managers and field managers of the 30 Major League Clubs and the Major League Umpires regarding all baseball and on-field matters.
-Since December 2009, he has served on Commissioner Selig's Special Committee for On-Field Matters.
+Torre was previously MLB's Chief Baseball Officer, overseeing areas that include Major League Operations, On-Field Operations, On-Field Discipline and Umpiring.
+He was appointed to that role by Commissioner Allan H. (Bud) Selig on February 26, 2011, Torre was the Office of the Commissioner's primary liaison to the general managers and field managers of the 30 Major League Clubs and the Major League Umpires regarding all baseball and on-field matters.
+From December 2009, he served on Commissioner Selig's Special Committee for On-Field Matters.
 He also was a key part of the sub-committee on the expansion of instant replay for the 2014 season.

 Torre is the Chairman of the Joe Torre Safe At Home Foundation, which he and his wife, Ali, launched in 2002.
 The Joe Torre Safe At Home Foundation's mission is to develop educational programs that will end the cycle of domestic violence and save lives.
 Since its inception, the Foundation has educated thousands of students, parents, teachers and school faculty about the devastating effects of domestic violence.
 Currently reaching children in nine schools and two community centers in New York and New Jersey, Margaret's Place, a tribute to Joe's mother, Margaret, provides middle and high school students with a "safe room," in which they can talk to each other and to a professional counselor trained in domestic violence intervention and prevention about violence-related issues.
 In 2010, Torre was appointed by President Barack Obama to serve on the National Advisory Committee on Violence Against Women.